TheStellarScientist/mathematical_biology/population_dynamics/README.md

 ## 4. Stochastic Population Dynamics and Monte Carlo Analysis

 The final section brings the three case studies together.
-Rather than treating stochasticity as an additional biological mechanism, it asks how robust the deterministic conclusions are when biological systems are exposed to uncertainty and random environmental variation.
+We'll find out how robust the deterministic conclusions are when biological systems are exposed to uncertainty and random environmental variation.

-The general stochastic differential equation framework is
+The general stochastic differential equation is

-$$
-dX_t
-=

-\mu(X_t,t),dt
-+
+$$dX_t = \mu(X_t,t)dt + g(X_t,t)dW_t$$
-g(X_t,t),dW_t,
-$$

-where (\mu) describes deterministic drift and (g) determines the magnitude and state dependence of stochastic forcing.
+where $$\mu$$ describes deterministic drift and (g) determines the magnitude and state dependence of stochastic forcing.

-Discrete stochastic models will be used where biologically appropriate, particularly for the generational cicada system, while continuous-time stochastic differential equations can extend the yeast and predator–prey ODEs.
+Discrete stochastic models will be used where they make sense biologically,(Ex: the generational cicada system), while continuous-time stochastic differential equations can extend the yeast and predator–prey ODEs.

 ### Analysis

-The stochastic analysis will explicitly distinguish:
+The stochastic analysis will focus on:

-* **Parameter uncertainty:** uncertainty about the true value of a fixed biological parameter.
+* *Parameter uncertainty:* uncertainty about the true value of a fixed biological parameter.
-* **Environmental stochasticity:** genuine temporal variation in environmental conditions.
+* *Environmental stochasticity:* temporal variation in environmental conditions.
-* **Demographic stochasticity:** random individual birth, death, and reproduction events, particularly important for small populations.
+* *Demographic stochasticity:* random individual birth, death, and reproduction events, particularly important for small populations.
-* **Correlated environmental stochasticity:** shared environmental disturbances affecting multiple interacting populations.
+* *Correlated environmental stochasticity:* shared environmental disturbances affecting multiple interacting populations.

-Monte Carlo simulation will transform individual stochastic trajectories into distributions of biologically meaningful outcomes.
+I'll then use a Monte Carlo simulation to turn individual stochastic trajectories into distributions of outcomes.

-Summary statistics will include, where appropriate:
+Summary statistics will include (where they make sense):

 * Mean and median recovery time.
 * Recovery-time variance and quantiles.